ChabbyTMD/SaVor/docs/savor_tutorial.md

 ## Step 3: Perform a Dry Run

 Change out of the `config` directory and into the SaVor root directory.
 Next, activate the snakemake conda/mamba environment unless its already active.
 Run the following Snakemake command to generate a list of jobs SaVor will execute.
 This should execute in a couple of seconds.
 If you encounter any errors, ensure you are in the repository root directory and verify whether you have all necessary configuration and data files present.
-Refer to the [user guide](README.md) if needed.

 ```bash
 snakemake --cores 1 -np --workflow-profile workflow-profiles/default/